From plant-based restaurants to vintage shops, eco-friendly hotels, and more, here’s how to enjoy Austin sustainably.

 Not only do they always serve up gorgeous rooms and rooftop bars, but the W also takes sustainability seriously.
 The W Austin is LEED certified and has energy star-rated appliances and windows throughout the hotel.
 The faucets are water-saving and it has a robust recycling program.
 The onsite restaurant, Trace, has food composting and actively reduces single-serve packaging.

 Habitat Suites was named one of the top ten most sustainable hotels in the world by Expedia in 2019.
 It is a locally owned hotel and has organic herb and veggie gardens on site.
 It serves vegetarian meals from its own garden and locally sourced produce, has solar panels on each building, and uses clean cleaning products.
-The team puts an emphasis on composting and recycling and reuses collected rainwater.
+The team puts an emphasis on composting and recycling and reusing collected rainwater.

 Hotel San Jose